 Drug testing.
 All students enrolled must provide evidence of a negative drug screen prior to participating in nursing clinical courses.
-Failure to provide a sufficient hair sample or refusal to submit to testing will result in denial of admission for new students and immediate dismissal from the School of Nursing for continuing students.
+Failure to provide a sufficient hair or urine sample or refusal to submit to testing will result in denial of admission for new students and immediate dismissal from the School of Nursing for continuing students.
 Random drug screening will be done for students enrolled in clinical courses.

-Any admitting student who tests positive for illegal drugs must meet with the campus program head to determine the course of action.
+Any admitting student who tests positive for illegal drugs must meet with the campus program coordinator to determine the course of action.
 If the action taken is for the student to withdraw from the program, the student may reapply for admission in six months and will be admitted based on admission criteria as any new student making application.
-Students in Louisiana must also be cleared for admission and progression by the Louisiana State Board of Nursing (LSBN).

 Any continuing student who tests positive for illegal drugs must withdraw from clinical nursing courses.
 The student may make a written appeal for re-admission in six months to the nursing leadership team.
-Students in Louisiana must also be cleared for readmission and progression by the LSBN.